 - Be 18 years or older.

-1.3 After the application has been received, the application and the Publisher’s Affiliate Channel will be assessed to see whether they meet the stated requirements (see Article 3) and whether there are any other objections to the application by the applicant Publisher.
+1.3 After the application has been received, the application and the Publisher’s Affiliate Channel will be assessed whether they meet the stated requirements (see Article 3) and whether there are no other objections to the application by the applicant Publisher.
 Daisycon shall under no circumstances be obliged to accept an application.

 1.4 Acceptance or rejection of a prospective Publisher’s application will be announced by means of a confirmation or rejection email sent by Daisycon.
 Daisycon will try to respond to applications within two (2) working days after receipt.
 The agreement will only come into effect and the applicant will be accepted as a Publisher after receipt of the confirmation email.

-1.5 – Before the Publisher may promote an Advertiser’s Campaign, the Publisher must register its Affiliate Channel with the Advertiser.
+1.5 Before the Publisher may promote an Advertiser’s Campaign, the Publisher must register its Affiliate Channel with the Advertiser.
 The Advertiser will approve or disapprove the Affiliate Channel.
 The publisher is only allowed to promote an Advertiser’s Campaign with the approved Affiliate Channel.
-By registering, the Publisher accepts the Affiliate Agreement between the Advertiser and Publisher.
-Daisycon is not a party to this and only has a mediation role.
-Daisycon does provide the statistics and payments to the publisher.
+The Publisher is required to carry out promotions through the channels approved by the Advertiser.
+In the media description, the Publisher must clearly indicate the content of the media or, if it is a general URL or promotional channel, how and where promotions take place.
+By registering, the Publisher accepts the Affiliate Agreement between the Advertiser and the Publisher.
+Daisycon is not a party to this agreement and only plays a mediating role.
+Daisycon does, however, provides the statistics and handles payments, on behalf of the Advertiser, to the publisher.

-1.6 – If Publisher acts in contradiction to one or more conditions for registration as stated in article 1.2, Daisycon is entitled to deny the Publisher immediate access to the network.
-Publisher also loses all claims to receive and already paid commissions.
+1.6 If the Publisher acts in violation of one or more conditions mentioned under Article 1.2, Daisycon is entitled to immediately deny the Publisher access to the network.
+Furthermore, the Publisher forfeits all claims to receive commissions pending or already paid out.

 Article 2 – Use